MobiusL/bASIC-FAQ/README.md

 coaxial connector).
 [(Source)](https://bitcointalk.org/index.php?topic=79637.msg1315070#msg1315070)

-The barrel connector is thought to be a centre +'ve [2.1](https://bitcointalk.org/index.php?topic=79637.msg1314859#msg1314859) or [2.5](https://bitcointalk.org/index.php?topic=79637.msg1315524#msg1315524) mmID 5.5 mmOD type.
+The barrel connector is _thought_ to be a centre +'ve [2.1](https://bitcointalk.org/index.php?topic=79637.msg1314859#msg1314859) or [2.5](https://bitcointalk.org/index.php?topic=79637.msg1315524#msg1315524) mmID 5.5 mmOD type.
 (ID = inside diameter, OD = outside diameter).
 It should be able to provide 12 V and 10 A (DC of course).
+It seems 2.1/5.5 centre +'ve connectors are uncommon above 5 A, so a 2.5/5.5 connector might be more likely (often rated for up to 10 A).

 **If you are buying a wall wart** please buy a _high quality_ power adapter.
 There is no sense in ruining a thousand dollar piece of machinery due to a below average power